NETWAYS/gitlab-training/day1/03_Basics/04_Status.md

 * `git status`
   * Shows current working tree status
   * Shows modified files and untracked files
-  * Shows what is in the staging area
+  * Shows contents of the staging area
   * `--short` can be used for less output

 ~~~SECTION:handouts~~~